corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

             is Commands.CreateTicket -> requireThat {
                 "This transaction should only output one BoardingTicket state".using(tx.outputs.size == 1) "The output BoardingTicket state should have clear description of space trip information".using(output.description != "")
-                "The output BoardingTicket state should have a launching date later then the creation time".using(output.date > Calendar.getInstance().time) null
+                "The output BoardingTicket state should have a launching date later then the creation time".using(output.daysTillLaunch > 0) null
             }
             is Commands.RedeemTicket -> requireThat {
                 val input = tx.inputsOfType(MarsVoucher::class.java)[0]
                 "This transaction should consume two states".using(tx.inputStates.size == 2)
-                "The issuer of the BoardingTicket should be the space company which creates the boarding ticket".using(input.issuer == output.spaceCompany)
+                "The issuer of the BoardingTicket should be the space company which creates the boarding ticket".using(input.issuer == output.marsExpress)
-                "The output BoardingTicket state should have a launching date later then the creation time".using(output.date > Calendar.getInstance().time) null
+                "The output BoardingTicket state should have a launching date later then the creation time".using(output.daysTillLaunch > 0) null
             }
         }